 If the plan is for you to return home to your parents, the case plan sets out what needs to be done to make sure it's safe for you to return home.

 The case plan also sets out what's going to happen while you’re staying in out-of-home care (eg foster care).
+At the same time as a case plan is being developed, Child Safety should be working toward a future goal of permanent reunification (in most cases), or if this isn't possible, identifying alternative options for you.

 When Child Safety is creating a case plan, you must be kept informed and be given a chance to tell people how you feel about what's happening (if you are of an age and ability to understand what’s happening).

 It's also very important that you understand what's in the plan.
-For example, Child Safety should explain the case planning process to you using language appropriate to your age, language, skills and situation.
+For example, Child Safety should explain the case planning process to you using language appropriate to your age, language, skills, and situation.

 You should also have: